St. Clere Raymond

 John Raymond II was the first son of St. Clere and the natural heir to the estate and he died in 1690.
 John II was "lord of the manor" from 1679 until 1690

-When I asked the present owner of Belchamp Hall what St. Clere did to be disinherited he didn't seem to know.
-There are no portraits of St. Clere in the drawing room of the hall where most of the family were hung.
-I am not sure if I asked about
+There are no portraits of St. Clere in the drawing room of the hall where most of the family are hung.
+I am not sure if I asked about St. Clere when I was shown the other portraits.

 The result of much searching turned up some information from rootsnet.com and familypedia, both sites are of dubious credibily.